LLukas22/llm-rs-python/README.md

 <summary>Installation with GPU Acceleration Support</summary>
 <br>

 `llm-rs` incorporates support for various GPU-accelerated backends to facilitate enhanced inference times.
 To enable GPU-acceleration the `use_gpu` parameter of your `SessionConfig` must be set to `True`.
+The [llm documentation](https://github.com/rustformers/llm/blob/main/doc/acceleration-support.md#supported-accelerated-models) lists all model architectures, which are currently accelerated.
 We distribute prebuilt binaries for the following operating systems and graphics APIs:

 ### MacOS (Using Metal)
 For MacOS users, the Metal-supported version of `llm-rs` can be easily installed via pip: